CoalaWeb/coalaweb-docs/docs/joomla/extensions/hours/guide.md

 **CoalaWeb Hours** gives users an easy way to display their support or opening hours.
 It's completely responsive harnessing the power of UIkit with desktop, tablet, and mobile layouts plus a tonne of other options.
 There are two versions available a Core (Free) and Pro (Paid Subscription) version that comes with extend functionality.

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

+<div class="uk-alert">All CoalaWeb extensions have descriptions added to each input field which provide informative tooltips explaining it's purpose and use.
+To see one just hover over the form field label.</div>

 ## <a name="mod-hours"></a>Hours Module